mmbmf1/mmbmf1/README.md

 - 🔭 I’m currently working on [projects at Conexon](https://conexon.us/)

-- 💬 Ask me about **My Family, hiking/backpacking, pollo bandido, fast cars, keyboard shortcuts, data**
+- 💬 Ask me about **My Family, hiking/backpacking, pollo bandido, fast cars, keyboard shortcuts, FTTH, data, Kansas City sports**

 <!--
 **mmbmf1/mmbmf1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.